kevinolega/callcentertrainingtips/_posts/2012-10-08-overcome-shy-self.md

 You've seen them in my past lessons.

-Now why did I do this?
+Now, why did I do this?

 I'm developing a technique you can do at home to work on your shyness.